I’m having an amazing holiday season.

-For this Thanksgiving, I got my grownup time, my husband got quality time with his family and our boys got spoiled by their grandmother without their mother counting the number of M&M’s they ate.
-A wonderful time was had by all.
+For this holiday season, we negotiated for a slower-paced experience with more quality time with our nuclear family.
 As the winter holidays approach, remember to consider your interests, listen to the goals of your partner and search for win-win solutions.
 May your holidays be joyous and your negotiations be integrative.

 Editor’s note: This is an updated version of an article originally published Dec.
 19, 2017.